30% off sitewide! Sale ends soon. -dsktp

 However, these general guidelines can vary depending on the source of your muscle pain, as well as where you're experiencing it.
 For best results, you can try alternating hot and cold.
 Listen to your body to see which provides more relief, and adjust accordingly.

-Of course, if the pain feels concerning, the best thing you can do is consult your primary care physician.
+Of course, if the body pain or joint pain feels concerning, the best thing you can do is consult your primary care physician.

 Sometimes, the best remedy is time.

-Even with all of these good for you measures, you’re still experiencing muscle soreness.
+Even with all of these good for your measures, you're still experiencing muscle soreness.

 If you're unable to focus elsewhere, take our CBD Drops+Sleep oil and drink a hot cup of chamomile tea.
 Get a good night's sleep and let your body heal naturally.